ARMENIAN MUSEUM OF AMERICA, Watertown

 MUSEUM OF SCIENCE, Boston

 Make one remarkable discovery after another at the Museum of Science!
-Open 9am-5pm every day, with extended hours on Friday and during school vacation periods.
+Open 9am-5pm every day, with extended hours on Friday and during school vacation periods including the summer months.

 MUSEUM OF FINE ARTS, Boston